ibm-cloud-docs/EventStreams/quick_setup_guide.md

     One or more partitions make up a topic.
 A partition is an ordered list of messages.
 1 partition is sufficient for getting started, but production systems often have more.

     Partitions are distributed across the brokers to increase the scalability of your topic.
 You can also use them to distribute messages across the members of a consumer group.

+--config KEY=VALUE, -c KEY=VALUE(optional)
+:   Set a configuration option for the topic as a KEY=VALUE pair.
+:   You can specify multiple --config options.
+Each '--config' option can specify a semicolon-delimited list of assignments.
+The following list shows valid configuration keys:

+    - cleanup.policy
+    - retention.ms
+    - retention.bytes
+    - segment.bytes
+    - segment.ms
+    - segment.index.bytes

 The default retention period for messages is 24 hours.
 The minimum is 1 hour and the maximum is 30 days.
 Specify this value as multiples of hours.